Fabinho Martins

-Fábio "Fabinho" Alexandre Cruz Martins (born 10 February 1996) is a Portuguese footballer who plays as a midfielder for F.C.
-Alverca.
+Fábio "Fabinho" Alexandre Cruz Martins (born 10 February 1996) is a Portuguese professional footballer who plays as a midfielder.

 Football career

 On 26 April 2015, Fabinho made his professional debut with Sporting B in a 2014–15 Segunda Liga match against Oriental.

 On 15 April 2018 he signed a short contract, until end of the season, with the Bulgarian First League team Cherno More Varna after a main player got injured.
 He completed his debut on 20 April 2018 in a league match against Slavia Sofia.

 In August 2018, Fabinho signed contract with Estoril until 30 June 2020.

+On 12 January 2024, Fabinho left Andorran Primera Divisió side Penya Encarnada and joined Cypriot Second Division club Omonia 29M until the end of the 2023–24 season.
+He scored 7 goals in 12 league appearances to help the club achieve promotion to the First Division.